isaacpontes/adminjs7-express-mongodb-template/README.md

 ### Run the Production Server

-Execute `npm start` to compile the TypeScript code into JavaScript and start the server in production mode.
+Execute `npm start` after compiling the TypeScript code into JavaScript to start the server in production mode.
 The server will be accessible at http://localhost:3000.

 ## Configuration